tyler36/ddev-cypress/README.md

 ddev cypress-run
 ```

-This command also accepts arguments.
-Refer to [#cypress run](https://docs.cypress.io/guides/guides/command-line#cypress-run) page for a full list of available arguments.
+See [#cypress run](https://docs.cypress.io/guides/guides/command-line#cypress-run) for a full list of available arguments.

 Example: To run all Cypress tests, using Chrome in headless mode